Competition

 What rights do I have regarding my personal data?

-You have the right to access, rectification, erasure, restriction of processing, and data portability in accordance with Articles 15 to 20 of the GDPR.
+You have the right to access, rectification, erasure, restriction of processing, and data portability in accordance with Art.
+15 to 20 of the GDPR.
 You also have the right to lodge a complaint with the Austrian Data Protection Authority.

 Who is liable in the event of damage or loss?